engineerlondon/engineerlondon.github.io/_posts/2019-11-18-Quick-Sort.markdown

 # Sort calls Partition:
 * We pick the middle of the array for our partition as this reduces the risk of the worst case performance O(n^2) ie: `int left = 0, right = arr.Length -1`.
 * `int pivot = _arr[(left + right) / 2]` Eg: *pivot = 1000*.
 * `while (left <= right)` Check that the pointers that we will use to choose elements to swap are still valid.
-Quick Sort will work with values around the current pivot until this is not longer satisfied, then partition again, selecting a new pivot in the proccess.
+Quick Sort will work with values around the current pivot until this is not longer satisfied, then partition again, selecting a new pivot in the process.
 * `while (_arr[left] < pivot) left++` Find a value on the LHS of the pivot that should be on the RHS. ie greater than 1000 for our first pass, the first is left = 1, **arr[1] = 1500**.
 * `while (_arr[right] > pivot) right--` Does the same for the value on the RHS that should be on the LHS. ie take the first value that is less than 1000, in this case **arr[8] = 14**.
 * `if (left <= right)` We only swap the values chosen if the index in left, is equal to or lower than the index in right.
 This is the same test as the earlier `while (left <= right)`